hyperledger/besu-docs/docs/Reference/Plugin-API-Interfaces.md

     It's in our roadmap to improve lifecycle steps and provide additional visibility for some data.
     A workaround is to create a supplier during the `register` step and store it in memory.

-    The `start` step can be ignored and your plugin module will be instanciated when the command line interface is parsed and available.
+    The `start` step can be ignored and your plugin module will be instantiated when the command line interface is parsed and available.